Choral Evensong

 Choral Evensong is usually held on the last Sunday of the month.
-The next one is at 6.30pm on Sunday 29th September, 2024.
+The next one is at 6.30pm on Sunday 26th January, 2025.
 All are warmly welcomed to this reflective service.
+(Not in December – Our Carol Service is at 6.30pm on Sunday 22nd December)

 The service of Evensong was established by Archbishop Thomas Cranmer (1489-1556), and is based on the medieval monastic office of Vespers and Compline.